aimeos/macro/README.md

 ## PHP Macro

-The PHP Macro package offers closure (anonymous function) based setter dependency injection by offering a trait which can be included into any class.
+The PHP Macro package offers closure (anonymous function) based setter dependency injection by providing a trait which can be included into any class.

 ```bash
 composer req aimeos/macro